openid/OpenID4VP/openid-connect-4-verifiable-presentations-1_0.md

 ```

 In the example above, `nonce` is included as the `challenge` and `client_id` as the `domain` value in the proof of the verifiable presentation.

+### Presenter and Subject Binding

+It is RECOMMENDED that there is a binding between presenter of the credential presenting it to the verifier and the subject of the credential to whom that credential has been issued to prevent replay of the credentials by unauthorized parties.

+Note that binding mechanisms would vary depending on the format of the credential and crypto suites.
+Some of the available mechanisms are outlined in section 4.3.2 of [@!DIF.PresentationExchange].

+It is NOT RECOMMENDED for the Subject to delegate the presentation of the credential to a third party.

 #  Examples